KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free_mobile.md

 See [here](/modding/mod_builds/k1/android) for general install instructions for Android, adopted from a reddit thread by Rasral123 with our thanks.
 You will need to install all mods to the referenced dummy directory on your PC or Mac *first*, then move that completed package over all at once to your phone in order for the builds to apply properly.

+**Please additionally note:** the 1.0.10 version of KOTOR on Android blocks game folder access on some systems and prevents modding.
+Rolling back the app to 1.0.9 seems to resolve these issues, and may be necessary depending upon your system.

 For iOS users, there is a tentative method to install these mods on an un-jailbroken iOS device [here](/modding/mod_builds/k1/ios).

 ### Install Computer Instructions